potassco/clingraph/docs/clingraph/syntax.rst

 element are present, then the values will be concatenated in no specific order.
 To define an order the attribute name can be a tuple where the second value is the position where the value will be considered.
-Furthermore, if the position is the special word ``"sep"`` the value will be considered as the separator of the strings in the concatenation
+Furthermore, if the position is
+``sep`` the value will be considered as the separator of the strings in the concatenation.

 .. rubric:: *Example 4*
     :name: example-4